 Writing a property description is part art, part skill and part pixie dust.
 Over the years, I’ve found that it’s the single writing task that agents dread the most, yet it’s the one they run into again and again.

 Although you might not yet be an expert at writing property descriptions, you can certainly avoid some of the biggest mistakes and pitfalls.
-Avoid these five common problems, and you’ll instantly improve your next listing.
+Avoid these seven common problems, and you’ll instantly improve your next listing.

 1. Not writing one at all

 Some people argue that no one reads the property descriptions and that great photos are all that matters.
 In reality, people use property descriptions to help them understand what they are seeing in the photos and learn more about the home and the community.

 Whether you are working with an MLS description of 500 characters or have virtually unlimited space, you owe it to your clients to use every available avenue to provide meaningful information as you market their property.

 We’ve all seen those property descriptions that simply repeat information found elsewhere in the listing.
 “1,642 sq ft, 3 br, 2 ba.
 Won’t last long!”
 The MLS description is valuable marketing real estate (no pun intended), so you should use it to provide information that doesn’t appear elsewhere on the page.